 The extraordinary experience contemporary technologies offer today has been unprecedented.
 The latest icing on the cake is Metaverse –a marvelous fusion of Virtual Reality (VR), Augmented Reality (AR), and Extended Reality (XR).
-The metaverse is the next and probably a bombastic form of the Internet that can superimpose virtual objects to the real world.
-If split, it’s ‘meta’ means beyond and ‘verse’ as in the universe.
+The metaverse is the next and probably a bombastic form of the Internet that can superimpose virtual objects into the real world.
+If split, its ‘meta’ means beyond and ‘verse’ as in the universe.

 So, the metaverse is what?

 A digital utopia that humans can actually live and experience!